 The company operates internationally with locations in the United States, Canada, Europe, the Middle East and South Africa.
 Through over 70 operating companies, EMCOR employed 26,000 workers and generated about \$4.53 billion in revenues in 2003, making it the largest specialty contractor as ranked by ENR in 2003.
 The company divides its business into four segments: (1) mechanical construction, (2) electrical construction, (3) facilities management, and (4) energy and technology services.
-In 2002, facilities services made up about 17% of revenues and the remainder was approximately equally divided between renovation/retrofit work and new construction.
-EMCOR's work tends to be concentrated in larger cities due to its union affiliation.
-This has allowed the company to win public transportation work to buffer it during the economic slowdown, though such public sector work is much lower in margin than private sector work.
+In 2003, facilities services made up about 22% of worldwide revenues, 28% came from renovation/retrofit work and new construction accounted for about 50% of the total.
+EMCOR's work tends to be concentrated in larger cities due to its unionized workforce.
+This has allowed the company to win public transportation work to buffer it during the economic slowdown, though such public sector work is generally lower in margin than private sector work.

-Ouanta Services
+Quanta Services